 By Hardik Rajgor Aug.
 30, 2018

+It has been three years to demonetisation.
 Can we just ignore statistics and facts, and look at the good things demonetisation gave us?
-Sure, we are still waiting for ₹15 lakh to be deposited to our bank accounts, but the economic literacy of the country shot up faster than Mehul Choksi’s frequent-flyer mile points.
+Sure, we are still waiting for ₹15 lakh to be deposited to our bank accounts, but the economic literacy of the country shot up faster than Delhi's air quality index.

-undreds of news reports, thousands of tweets, millions of people, and now, even the Reserve Bank of India has given its verdict on demonetisation.
-In its much-awaited report, the RBI declared that 99.3 per cent of demonetised notes came back to the banks.
-Everyone is going on and on about how demonetisation was a massive failure that hurt the economy.
-Poor Arun Jaitley has had to defend demonetisation more than Rahul Dravid had to defend himself in the Rawalpindi Test Match in 2004.
+Hundreds of news reports, thousands of tweets, millions of people, and even the Reserve Bank of India gave its verdict on demonetisation.
+The RBI declared that 99.3 per cent of demonetised notes came back to the banks.
+Everyone still goes on and on about how demonetisation was a massive failure that hurt the economy.
+Poor Arun Jaitley had to defend demonetisation more than Rahul Dravid had to defend himself in the Rawalpindi Test Match in 2004.
 This negativity is so polluting that even the smog in Delhi looks at it and develops a complex.

 I’m sick and tired of this nonsense peddled by the liberal media.
 Can we just ignore statistics and facts that reflect reality, and look at the good things demonetisation gave us?

 Demonetisation had young people heading to banks and finding out what the different counters are all about.
 Banks became the new hangout for millennials who once only queued up outside Starbucks and Apple stores.
 People who only knew terms like NSFW, BDSM, and MILF were now throwing shade with heavy acronyms like GDP, GST, and RBI.
-The economic literacy in the country shot up faster than Mehul Choksi’s frequent flyer mile points.
+The economic literacy in the country shot up faster than Delhi’s air quality index.
 Everybody was an economist, and you didn’t need a degree for it.

 People said that the timing was bad, I say, it was better than the timing on Virat Kohli’s cover drive.
 Demonetisation happened during the wedding season and suddenly no longer could people stuff ₹501 in an envelope and enjoy a thali worth ₹1500.
 They had to buy real gifts.
 Everyone talks about lost jobs and slow industrial growth but who will mention the exponential increase in the sale of glass cutlery and Jaipan non-stick pans?